 Explore Tea Plantations on Alishan Shizhao

 Without a doubt, Alishan Shizhao is one of the most dramatic and awe-inspiring landscapes in Taiwan.
-You’re in for a real adventure when you set out for its loftiest elevations, where tea plantations proliferate.
-Indeed, this is where some of the world’s best oolong tea is produced, so be sure to buy some directly from the source!
+You’re in for a real adventure when you set out for its loftiest elevations, where tea plantations proliferate high against the cloud cover.
+Indeed, this is where some of the world’s best oolong tea is produced, so be sure to buy some directly from the source.

 Walk Among Twinkling Fireflies at Carp Pond

 Just outside of Hualien, you can take a night stroll to remember.
 Carp Pond, otherwise known as Carp Lake, boasts a topnotch walking path that allows you to enjoy yourself after dark.
 Aim for a clear night with a full moon for the most dramatic effect.

 The mile-and-a-half hike between Tianjhong Forest Park and Songboling will give you the opportunity to check out the country’s highest concentration of tea farms.
 More notably, dozens of tea houses and tea shops are open for business at any given time.
 One thing’s for sure: You’ll never get thirsty here!

 A special farm was commissioned by the Taiwanese government at Fushoushan many years ago.
 Today, its high concentrations of fruit trees produce a dizzying array of blossoms each year.
 If you’re lucky enough to visit during that time, make sure to take a stroll through the beautiful flora and fauna.

 Over on the Yilan coast, the Caoling Historic Trail beckons hikers to Taiwan on a regular basis.
 This ancient trail allows you to enjoy many different types of topography within a five-mile stretch.
 There are many highlights along the way, including sea breezes, ocean views and Qing period stone inscriptions.